nikita-mathur/CV-Resume/README.md

     projects for the agency.
   - Led multiple campaigns for clients by handling events, digital videos, radio, outdoor, print and other promotions.
+  - Presented creative ideas and communication stategies to executive level clients and stakeholders.

 * Account Executive, Rickshaw Communication and Design, Mumbai, India, November 2015 – April 2017.